mdevaluate/mdevaluate/doc/installation.rst

 ===============

 The mdevaluate package has to be installed to the local python distribution.
-Simply importing the modules will not work, since some of the gromacs related stuff has to be compiled, which is done with cython when installing the package.
+Simply importing the modules will not work, since some of the Gromacs related stuff has to be compiled, which is done with cython when installing the package.

 The easiest way to use mdevaluate on the institutes network is to use the mdevaluate module::